erikdejonge/puffin/README.md

 Puffin is under 200 lines of Python and will stay extremely lean.
 PRs, issues (especially use cases that Puffin doesn't currently address) welcome.

-As it stands, this was built in a few hours, so no tests or enforced python2/3 compatibility yet.
-If you're developing, just pipe some data and see what happens.
-Error messages should be informative.
-Planning to write some tests this weekend.

 ## Install

     pip install puffin